-• Recruitment, retention and engagement of high quality and diverse staff
+Recruitment, retention and engagement of high quality and diverse staff

 Recruitment practices continue to prove successful in attracting staff to apply for positions with the Office, with high numbers of quality applications received for positions advertised during the year.
 The Office provides benefits for staff such as flexible work options and part-time arrangements and this is promoted in all job advertisements.
 Staff have access to flexible work options, including part-time or purchased leave arrangements and work from home arrangements.
-In 2019-20, the Office continued implementation of the Office's Aboriginal Action Plan which includes a range of strategies to enhance the Office's services for, and engagement with, Aboriginal Western Australians.
+In 2020-21, the Office continued implementation of the Office's Aboriginal Action Plan which includes a range of strategies to enhance the Office's services for, and engagement with, Aboriginal Western Australians.
 Employment was recognised as a key area of focus, and actions in the Aboriginal Action Plan related to employment include recruitment, retention and professional development for Aboriginal staff.
+In 2020-21, the Office also continued to implement the workforce strategies in its Disability Access and Inclusion Plan 2020-2025 and committed to further diversity strategies through its Workforce and Diversity Plan 2021-2026 and Multicultural Plan 2021-2025.

-• Accounting for individual performance
+Accounting for individual performance